karnali/awscli/README.md

 $ aws s3 ls
 ```

-# Opetional: Add this aws shortcuts at the end of your  ~/.bash_profile and source ~/.bash_profile.
+# Opetional: Add this aws shortcuts at the end of your ~/.bash_profile
+source ~/.bash_profile.
 Just type helpaws.

 ```
 $ nano ~/.bash_profile
 ```